 Some of our service providers are located or operate outside of Australia.
-Where we need to, we send them information so that they can provide us services.
-You can find a list of countries where our overseas suppliers are here.
+Where we need to, we send or give them access to personal information so that they can provide us with their services.
+We take steps to ensure that your personal information is at least as secure as it would be in Australia.
+A list of countries where our overseas suppliers are located is available here.

-We train our staff in how to keep your information safe and secure.
+We train our staff in how to keep your personal information safe and secure.

 Services providers and overseas transfers

-When we send information overseas or use service providers that handle or store data, we require them to take steps to keep your information safe and use it appropriately.
+When we send personal information overseas or use service providers that handle or store data, we require them to take steps to keep your personal information safe and use it appropriately.